sageteamorg/django-sage-painless/README.md

 $ django-admin startproject kernel .
 ```

-Next we have to create an app that we want to generate code for it
+Next we have to create an sample app that we want to generate code for it
+(it is required for development. you will run tests on this app)
 ```shell
 $ python manage.py startapp products
 ```